-The Dishman Hills Natural Area trails weave through nearly 2,500 acres of nature preserve.
+The Dishman Hills Nature Area trails weave through nearly 2,500 acres of nature preserve.
 In the winter, world-class skiing can be found at five regional resorts.

 Late spring through summer is the best time to enjoy a rafting, floating or kayaking trip down the Spokane River.
 Use your own equipment (don’t forget to check river levels and wear safety equipment) or hire a local company/guide service to assist.

-For an indoor winter activity – visit the Spokane Valley Escape room, attend a local Sip’n Paint class, or paint your own dish at Polka Dot Pottery.
-Multiple businesses offer these opportunities in the Valley.
+For an indoor winter activity – visit the Spokane Valley Escape room, attend a local Sip’n Paint class, or decorate your own dish at Polka Dot Pottery.
+Multiple businesses offer these opportunities in Spokane Valley.